unbelievableflavour/php-tester/README.md

 ### PHP code without a server!

-A Vala application to test PHP code without a server.
+A Vala application to test PHP snippets without having to start a server.

 ## Installation